altanner/graphical-data-apps/site-build/content/posts/01requirements.md

   enable: true
 ---

-{{< admonition type="note" title="Glossary" open=true >}}
+{{< admonition type="note" title="Glossary" open=false >}}
 - **Library** : a collection of python files that expand the ability of python, using the `import` command.
-These are like accessories or modifications, typically giving you access to powerful, professional functions and classes written by collaborations of clever people!
+These are like accessories or modifications, typically giving you access to powerful, professional functions and classes written by collaborations of expert coders.
-  - A library can be ["standard"](https://docs.python.org/3/library/index.html) (it comes built into python), for example `time` or `math`, or
+  - A library can be [standard](https://docs.python.org/3/library/index.html) (it comes built into python), for example `time` or `math`, or
-  - 3rd party, so, not written as a core part of python itself.
+  - 3rd party, so, not a core part of python itself and will need to be installed.
 - **Package** : often synonymous with "library", a package is a library that is available for delivery to a package manager, such as `pip` or `conda`.
 [PyPI](https://pypi.org/) is the main package storehouse for python.
 - **Module** : A single python file that is imported to a main running script.
 Libraries are made of modules.
 {{< /admonition >}}